The Rains of Ranchipur: Production

 The film was a remake of The Rains Came (1939), which had been co-written by Philip Dunne.
 Dunne later wrote about the remake:

 All I ever contributed to the remake was the title: The Rains of Ranchipur.
 The writer and producer, both friends of mine, tactlessly, unkindly and repeatedly informed me that their script was infinitely superior to the one Julien Josephson and I had written, which they dismissed as too old fashioned and corny for our purposes.
 They decided not to use any of it, and in fact didn't.
 Unfortunately for them, in the process they eliminated the most important event of all, the naughty lady's death, thereby violating the very essence of author Bromfield's original design.
 They turned a noble tragedy, corny or not, into a mere romantic interlude and thus achieved what they deserved: a resounding flop.

-Criticism

-Film scholar Richard Dyer has argued that The Rains of Ranchipur, like a number of other contemporary (post-WWII; and post-Colonial) films, are orientalist, besides "ultra-colonialist" and "white supremacist", and that the function of those movies is to "attempt to recapture the supposed scrutiny of an inequitable past".